TallKite/linnstrument-firmware/README.md

 Main menu, LONG-PRESS EACH BUTTON to see its function.

-1) left column offset
+1) left/right column offset
-2) right column offset
+2) left/right row offset

 3) edo (notes per octave)
 4) octave stretch in cents